top of page

 • Train and mentor new staff, volunteers, and student interns.

-• Be able to multi-task.
+• Be able to multitask.

 • Remain informed on suicide prevention best practices, models, and initiatives.